 After approximately eight months, the NSAPIRC presented 13 recommendations for the Board's consideration on December 11, 2007.
-In light of these recommendations, a six month development moratorium in the NSA was enacted by the Board on March 27, 2007.
 Meanwhile, after a work session and subsequent staff analysis, the Board decided to move forward with examining the following four NSAPIRC recommendations:

-Target and rezone specific tracts on the east side of Old NC 86 for new commercial and/or Village Mixed Use (VMU) development.
+- Target and rezone specific tracts on the east side of Old NC 86 for new commercial and/or Village Mixed Use (VMU) development.
 Tracts chosen for commercial and VMU development must have good access to arterial roads and minimal environmental constraints (see Town of Carrboro's Primary Constraint Map).
-Some possible tracts include:
+Some possible tracts include: - a.

-- a.
 The Hogan tract on Homestead Road (64 acres); - b.
 The Hogan Heirs tract which borders the Twin Creeks Park to its west and Duke Forest Property to its North (59 acres); - c.
 The tract(s) of land (the Parker Louis, LLC property) which Adam and Omar Zinn are proposing to develop at the corner of Eubanks and Old N.C.
 86 (27 acres). - 2.
 In order to maximize the expansion of Carrboro's commercial tax base, rezone the Hogan tract off Homestead Road for mixed use development to include a larger scale convenience or basic goods store (for example a grocery store, a drug store or a hardware store, not big box retail) in addition to other uses.
 According to the RTS, Inc. report, "Creating Carrboro's Economic Future", one of these larger scale stores would generate an estimated ten to twenty times the yearly tax revenue of a restaurant or a specialty retail store. - 3.
-Revise the existing VMU ordinances as follows: - a.
-Require minimum commercial components (minimum percentage of commercial). - b.
-Require size limited and affordable housing, targeting Carrboro's need for energy efficient housing affordable to people making 60% to 150% of area median income. - c.
+Revise the existing VMU ordinances as follows: Require minimum commercial components (minimum percentage of commercial).
+Require size limited and affordable housing, targeting Carrboro's need for energy efficient housing affordable to people making 60% to 150% of area median income.
 Eliminate the tract size minimum for VMU developments.
 Maintain the 40% open space requirement.
+Modify setbacks, building
-Modify setbacks, building heights and minimum lot widths rather than allow reductions in the 40% open space requirement.

-- 4. Examine tract size minimum and maximum for commercial requirements in VMU developments (this recommendation includes NSAPIRC recommendation #10). - Since adopting these recommendations, portions of two developments, Ballentine and Claremont, have been rezoned to Residential-10, Business-3, Planned Unit Development (R10B3PUD).
+- heights and minimum lot widths rather than allow reductions in the 40% open space requirement. - 4.
+Examine tract size minimum and maximum for commercial requirements in VMU developments (this recommendation includes NSAPIRC recommendation #10). - Since adopting these recommendations, portions of two developments, Ballentine and Claremont, have been rezoned to Residential-10, Business-3, Planned Unit Development (R10B3PUD).